abraham/mastodon-dart/packages/mastodon/doc/TagsApi.md

 Unfollow a hashtag

 Unfollow a hashtag.
 Posts containing this hashtag will no longer be inserted into your home timeline.
+Version history:  4.0.0 - added

 ### Example
 ```dart